sahumphreys/mkdocs-gcse/docs/topics/programming/02_selection_boolean_and_random.md

 Depending on the value entered by the user, the code will either take the first, second or third option.
 If none of these is recognised, it will `default` to the final alternative.

+!!! note
+    AQA does not use switch/case in its pseudocode

 ## Boolean Expressions

 A number of operators are available for boolean expressions: